Roasted Brussel Sprouts and Asparagus

 - Prepare the brussel sprouts.
 Remove any brown stalks from the end.
 Cut the brussel sprouts in half or in quarters (see notes below).
 If any leaves fall off, save them for later.

 - Add parchment paper to baking sheet.
-Add brussel sprouts to baking sheet and drizzle 1 tablespoon olive oil on top.
-Toss with your hands or tongs until all the brussel sprouts are coated.
+Add brussel sprouts and drizzle 1 tablespoon olive oil on top.
+Toss until coated.
 Remove any leaves that fall off in this process and save them for later.

 - Place brussel sprouts in 450F oven for 25 minutes.

-- While brussel sprouts are cooking trim and cut asparagus into 1 inch pieces.
-Trim the woody end from the asparagus by trimming the bunch where the asparagus naturally breaks at the bottom and discard those tough woody ends.
-Cut the tender pieces of asparagus into 1 inch pieces.
+- Trim and cut asparagus into 1 inch pieces.
+Trim the woody end from the asparagus (discard this) then cut asparagus into 1 inch pieces.

 - Make the dijon dressing by combining all ingredients in a small bowl.